adivikramp/theNest/README.md

 Only use this command once on every installation of the given program.

-NOTE You should create a new file named as ".env" and create 3 variables named as "PORT", "MONGO_URI" and "SECRET_JWT_KEY".
+NOTE You should create a new file named as ".env" and create 3 variables named as "PORT", "MONGO_URI" and "SECRET_KEY".

-The "PORT" variable will consist the port number that you will provide, "MONGO_URI" variable will contain your personal link String for mongoDB connection, and finally "SECRET_JWT_KEY" variable will contain any random string that you want to set for token validation process used in authentication.
+The "PORT" variable will consist the port number that you will provide, "MONGODB_URI" variable will contain your personal link String for mongoDB connection, and finally "SECRET_JWT_KEY" variable will contain any random string that you want to set for token validation process used in authentication.